 (1) It is justified for scientific reasons, in writing, by the principal investigator;

-(2) It is required as routine veterinary procedure or to protect the health or well-being of the animal, as determined by the attending veterinarian; or
+(2) It is required as routine veterinary procedure or to protect the health or well-being of the animal, as determined by the AV; or

 (3) Other special circumstances exist as determined by APHIS.

 k.
 Methods of euthanasia used must be in accordance with the definition of the term set forth in 9 CFR Part 1, Sec.
-1.1 unless a deviation is justified for scientific reasons, in writing, by the investigator.
+1.1 and will be consistent with the AVMA Guidelines of Euthanasia unless a deviation is justified for scientific reasons, in writing, by the investigator.

 4. IACUC Committee Operations